ably/ably-ruby/README.md

 > [!IMPORTANT]
 > SDK versions < 1.2.5 will be [deprecated](https://ably.com/docs/platform/deprecate/protocol-v1) from November 1, 2025.

----

-## Documentation

-Visit https://ably.com/documentation for a complete API reference and code examples.

 ## Installation

 The client library is available as a [gem from RubyGems.org](https://rubygems.org/gems/ably).